reakain/Popup-Adventure/README.md

  - Fix the hang on exit problem
  - Write the actual story, I guess lolol.
 Might write it in yarn and then port it to our json.
  - Edit make instructions to actually copy ```story.json``` to the output directory.
+ - Figure out how to make the popup box titles have the title text properly
+ - Double check the icon choices

 ## References